- What's EnviroWild summer camp?

-We'll notify you if you're selected for the camp by April.
+We'll notify you if you're selected for the camp by mid-April.

+Camp costs 150$.
 Camp fees are due after you're accepted.
 Do not send payment with your application.
-We may make alternate arrangements for families unable to pay the full fee.
+We may make alternate arrangements for families not able to pay the full fee.

 We often have more students apply than available camp spaces.
 Our staff screen all applications.